-Due to the BwD N.C.H Manager having previous experience of Youth Justice the issue was looked at in the wider arena of an approach to anti-social behaviour rather than the narrow tenancy issue.
-Discussions then took place with a broader representation including the Police, Youth Offending Team (YOT), BwD Community Safety Partnership (CDRP) and Social Services.
+Due to the BwD N.C.H Manager having previous experience of Youth Justice, Probation and social work the issue was looked at in the wider arena of an approach to anti social behaviour rather than the narrow tenancy issue.
+Discussions then took place with a broader representation including the Police, Youth Offending Team (Y.O.T), Blackburn with Darwen Community Safety Partnership (C.S.P) and Social Services.

 The Community Beat Team was involved in The Families Project from the start.
-The Y.O.T used its funding mechanisms to pump prime the project financially, the police offered statistical analysis and officer time and T.V.H gave the project supplementary funding and office accommodation.
+The Y.O.T and Social Services used its funding mechanisms to pump prime the project financially via the Neighbourhood Renewal Fund, the Police offered statistical analysis and officer time and T.V.H and Social Services gave the infrastructure for the first referrals.
+TVH also provided free office accommodation.